These must try eats at The Wizarding World of Harry Potter will have you feeling less Muggle and more magic with every bite.

 Don’t forget to check out the Pumpkin Pasties at Honeydukes!

 At beverage carts throughout Hogsmeade, bottled Pumpkin Juice is a must-try.
 If you’re visiting Three Broomsticks, you can buy it by the glass there as well.
-The Strawberry and Peanut Butter Ice Cream from Harry Potter and the Chamber of Secrets is another unusual, decadent combination.
+The Strawberry and Peanut Butter Ice (affiliate link) Cream from Harry Potter and the Chamber of Secrets is another unusual, decadent combination.

 Whatever you choose to eat at The Wizarding World of Harry Potter, one thing is certain; you’re in for a magical experience.
 The theming details carry throughout the parks, you’ll instantly feel transported into Harry’s world.
 Whether you’re inside a restaurant or walking down Diagon Alley; you’ll feel as though you just escaped 4 Privet Drive and are living your best wizard life.